RobHofmann/HomeAssistant-GreeClimateComponent/README.md

      name: First AC
      host: <ip of your first AC>
      port: 7000
-     mac: '<mac address of your first AC>'
+     mac: '<mac address of your first AC.
+NOTE: Format can be XX:XX:XX:XX:XX:XX or XX-XX-XX-XX-XX-XX depending on your model>'
      target_temp_step: 1
      encryption_key: <OPTIONAL: custom encryption key if wifi already configured>
      uid: <some kind of device identifier.
 NOTE: for some devices this is optional>